alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-21-the-muslim-brotherhood.md

 ---
 layout: post
-title: "Al-Ikhwan Al-Muslimun (the Muslim Brotherhood) group"
+title: "On Al-Ikhwan Al-Muslimun (the Muslim Brotherhood)"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat 8/34"
 category: [sects]
+tags: [ibn-baz]
-hijri: Dhul-Qa'dah 30, 1441
+hijri: "Dhul-Qa'dah 30, 1441"
 lang: en
-locale: en
-note: true
+translation: false
 summary: "Ikhwan-ul-Muslimin Movement is being criticized by some scholars because they have no activity in the spread of Tawhid (monotheism), the prohibition of Shirk (associating others with Allah in His Divinity or worship) and Bid'ah."
 muftis:
   shaykh: